Sustainability

 We turn down or switch off our heating system when not needed.

-We are looking at introducing smart switches around the building to avoid wasting energy and save on electricity.
+We have introduced smart switches around the building to avoid wasting energy and save on electricity.

 The recent replacement of our building windows with new double glazed UPVC ones is improving the building energy saving, rating and insulation.